 No artist has conducted a career in public quite like Lorenzo Ghiberti.
 For more than fifty years, he devoted himself and his workshop to the outside of a single two-story building.

-The Baptistry had long served Florence as a central place of worship and Italy as a model for Romanesque churches.
+The Baptistery had long served Florence as a central place of worship and Italy as a model for Romanesque churches.
 Even when dwarfed by the cathedral next door, the octagonal structure still anchored the city's public spaces.
 Twice Ghiberti won the commission to decorate its doors, starting with a competition for the north doors in 1401.
 He took time out mostly for statues of the evangelists on the exterior of Orsanmichele, a granary turned church not far away.
 Together, they show art as an engagement with civic life as rarely before or since.

 Together, too, their history includes the mutual influence of the arts that marks the early Renaissance.
 Michelangelo so admired Ghiberti's second set of doors, in place in 1452, that he called it The Gates of Paradise.
 Significantly, he was punning on a term for the public square.
 A show of just three panels documents their restoration.
 It also helps in understanding the interplay of architecture, sculpture, painting, and civic life in Italy.

 Can one still imagine what it meant back then to have a career in the public eye?
 For that matter, try to imagine Ghiberti in today's terms.
-He did not carry on like a celebrity artist, although his own sculpted head peeps out from the Baptistry, and he took the significant step of signing some panels.
+He did not carry on like a celebrity artist, although his own sculpted head peeps out from the Baptistery, and he took the significant step of signing some panels.
 He did not plant giant puppy dogs or inflatable Pinocchios, and he did not have reporters following his every move.
 He would not have fit in well with the Britpack.
 He might well have mistaken New York's annual performance art week for some kind of civic ceremony.

 He did not become public by getting work into churches or museums, although the doors are going to end up indoors, safe from the weather, after restoration.
 (They return to the Museo dell'Opera del Duomo, with other works for Florence's cathedral.)
 He did not set out the bland face of much public sculpture today.
 He did not venerate a pope or emperor, like even Raphael or Jacques-Louis David.
 He left no statues of half-remembered generals to line the boulevards or Alexander Calder stabiles from a summer's sculpture to front a bank.